 Another School District priority is to fully involve technology in the learning process.
 The School District has upgraded the infrastructure at all schools to support a heavy wireless overlay.
-This allows schools to implement a Bring Your Own Device initiative or One to One technology initiative.
+This allows schools to implement a Personal Learning Device technology initiative.